 When the Grand Lodge of Canada was formed in 1855, Hamilton Masons were in the Western District, that portion of Upper Canada lying west of Toronto.
 With such rapid growth in the numbers of Lodges after World War I, in 1923, Hamilton District was split into Hamilton A (16 Lodges) and Hamilton B (15 Lodges).
 Redistribution in 1974 created three Hamilton Districts with 14 Lodges each.

-Today Hamilton District B consists of 12 Lodges and approximately 1500 members.
+Today Hamilton B District consists of 7 Lodges and approximately 1000 members.
 Union Lodge No. 7 in Grimsby being the oldest Lodge with a Warrant Constituted on December 17, 1799 has enjoyed more than 200 years of Masonry.
-The Lodge of Strict Observance No. 27 in Stoney Creek, The Harmony Lodge No. 57 in Binbrook, Acacia Lodge No. 61 in Hamilton and St. Andrew's Lodge No. 62 in Caledonia have all surpassed 150 years.
-Two other Lodges are very close to celebrating 150 years and three other Lodges are very close to celebrating 100 years.
-The newest two Lodges total approximately 100 years when combined.
+The Harmony Lodge No. 57 in Canfield, Battlefield Lodge No. 61 in Hamilton, St. Andrew's Lodge No. 62 in Caledonia, and Wentworth Lodge No. 166 in Stoney Creek have all surpassed 150 years.
+St. Andrew's Lodge No. 593 in Hamilton, and Hillcrest Lodge No. 594 in Hamilton have all surpassed 100 years.

 Information based on the brief history booklet presented by Norman G. McCarthy with appreciation to C. A. McCarthy and R. W. Newton

-Click below to visit the Hamilton Masonic District 'B' web site
+Click below to visit the Hamilton B District web site

 Send mail to with questions or comments about this web site